-Scope of our paper: We focus on the detection of plagiarized PC programs that are generated by semantics preserving obfuscation tools.
-That is, LoPD will provide a Yes/No answer to the question: are two programs semantically equivalent?
-We will discuss the solution to measure the similarity between two semantically different programs in Section VII.
-The detection of smartphone app repackaging is also discussed in Section VII.
+Scope of our paper: Currently, we focus on the detection of whole plagiarized PC programs that can be generated by semantics-preserving obfuscation tools.
+That is, LoPD will provide a Yes/No answer to the question: are the suspicious program is semantically equivalent to the plaintiff program?
+However, LoPD's formal program semantics-based method can be extended to detect partial software plagiarism as well.
+We will discuss the solution to partial software plagiarism in Section VI-C. The detection of smartphone app repackaging is also discussed in Section VII.